sora62/MVP-tracker-app/README.md

-# MVP-tracker-app
+# tracker-app
-A leetcode tracker app
+A tracker app